Category Archives: Uncategorized

 Alkaline green vegetables

-Think of just how many vegetables are on a plate or a sandwhich, or in a pasta sauce, compared to the quantity of meat or bread or pasta itself in the dish.
+Think of how many vegetables are on a plate, in a sandwich, or in a pasta sauce compared to the quantity of meat or bread or pasta itself in the dish.

-It’s not common to see a meal that’s over two thirds vegetables and only a very small amount being meat, cheese or other acidifying foods.
+It’s uncommon to see a meal that’s over two thirds vegetables and with only a very small amount of meat, cheese or other acidifying foods.
 You might even say it’s very rare to see that.
-Which means it’s rare to see a meal where the acid-a;kaline balance is right.
+Which means it’s rare to see a meal where the acid-alkaline balance is right.

 Acid and alkaline foods